volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 If people find your blog helpful and valuable, you may even get a "thank you" message, which is an indicator that you are going in the right direction.

+Since I started this blog, I have received more than 300 connection requests in LinkedIn and 37 newsletter subscribers, which does not seem like a large numbers, but I am more than happy with it for now.

 ## Increase an Income

 Everyone wants a higher income in order to earn a better living and provide for the family.